squigg/azure-queue-laravel/README.md

 	'Squigg\AzureQueueLaravel\AzureQueueServiceProvider',

 #### Add Azure queue configuration
-Add the following to the `connection` array in `config/queue.php`, and fill out your own connection data from the Azure Management portal:
+Add the following to the `connections` array in `config/queue.php`, and fill out your own connection data from the Azure Management portal:

 	'azure' => [